Polyanyanwu/graces-buffet-pp4/README.md

 #### **Cancel Booking for Customer**

 This option enables the Operator to cancel booking for a customer.
 A list of customers is displayed where the user can select the customer from.
 The list has option to filter just as in the Book for Customer above.
 When the customer is selected a page having the customers list of active bookings is displayed.
 Clicking on the Cancel button will present a modal window requesting user confirms the cancellation.
 The booking is then cancelled and an email is sent to the customer plus a notification record created for the customer.
+The seats are also released.

 ![Cancel Booking for customer Action](/docs/images/features/cancel_booking_customer.png)